-By IJfke Ridgley By IJfke Ridgley | March 20, 2024 | Food & Drink, Lifestyle, Travel & Recreation, Community, Guide, Guides,
+By IJfke Ridgley By IJfke Ridgley | March 24, 2025 | Guide, Guides,

 PHOTO BY IJFKE RIDGLEY

-LIHU‘E AND THE EAST SIDE
+LIHU‘E & THE EAST SIDE

 As the capital and largest city on Kaua‘i, Līhu‘e is home to the airport and most major conveniences.
 Farther up the coast, you’ll find Waialua River State Park, where the near-constant rains of Mount Wai‘ale‘ale flow into the Waialua River and its famed Fern Grotto.